zuozhenggh/learning-library/developer-library/hub/primitives/dbcs-baremetal/README.md

-# Create a Database Cloud Service VM
+# Create a Database Cloud Service on Bare Metal

 ## Overview

-This template allow you to create a single DB instance VM in Oracle Cloud.
+This template allow you to create a single DB instance on bare metal in Oracle Cloud.
 It's will create a VCN which including the public subnet, security list, Internet Gateway, etc.

 The database is deployed in the public subnet, so it's can be accessed by the internet client tools.